 The Dominique, also known as Dominicker, originated in the United States.
 They are considered America’s oldest breed of chicken, probably descending from chickens brought to New England from southern England during the Colonial Era.
 However, most modern Dominiques may be traced to stock developed by A. Q. Carter after 1900.

 By the 19th century, they were widely popular and were raised in many parts of the country.
 The Dominique is a dual-purpose breed, being valued for meat and brown eggs.
 They weigh 5 to 7 pounds at maturity, are considered cold-hardy, are good mothers, and adapt well to confinement or free range.
 They are early to mature, and although sometimes considered flighty, I personally find them extremely calm.
 The birds’ plumage pattern, also known as “hawk coloring”, offers some protection against some aerial predators.

 Although categorized as a dual-purpose breed, these birds are first and foremost egg producers with hens averaging 230-275 medium-sized brown eggs.

 Sexing Dominique Chicks

-Sexing the Dominique is really pretty simple, with about a 95% accuracy.
-The cockerels have yellow shanks and toes, the pullets have a grayish black coloration on the front of their shanks and also on the top of their toes.
+Sexing the Dominique is really pretty simple, with about 95% accuracy.
+The cockerels have yellow shanks and toes, and the pullets have a grayish-black coloration on the front of their shanks and also on the top of their toes.
 The color differences become less apparent as the chicks mature.

 Of all the breeds of chickens I’ve kept here on the farm, the Dominique is by far my favorite.
 They are very sweet, hardy, and most important in these parts, tolerant to our hot summer temperatures that climb above 110.